Calvary Cemetery (Queens): Description

-The chapel was designed by Raymond F. Almirall.
+The cemetery's chapel is named for St. Callixtus and was designed by Raymond F. Almirall.
 Originally a frame structure, it was rebuilt using limestone in 1908.

-Cavalry Veterans Park
+Calvary Veterans Park

-The Old Cavalry section of the cemetery is a city-owned public park that serves as a burial ground, the Calvary Veterans Park.
+A small part of the Old Calvary section of the cemetery is a city-owned public park that serves as a burial ground, the Calvary Veterans Park.
+It was purchased by the City of New York from the Trustees of St. Patrick's Cathedral in 1863, for use as a burial ground for Union soldiers who died in New York hospitals.
+Twenty-one soldiers were ultimately buried there, with the final burial occurring in 1909.

-Calvary Monument

-The Calvary Monument, erected in 1866, originally with bronze sculptures is located in the park.
+The Calvary Monument in the park, erected in 1866, originally with bronze sculptures is located in the park.
+The monument honors the 69th Regiment.
 It is by Daniel Draddy, one of the Draddy Brothers, who sculpted the obelisk to William James MacNeven.
 There is no signage from either entrance, nor any mention on the official web site's maps.
 It is located at 40.7308°N 73.9297°W. The monument was last renovated in 1929.
 A conservation effort was initiated in 2009, but as of 2022 is not done.

-The monument honors the 69th Regiment.